app review

 Coolest features

-• Dedicated task section helps you keep on top of your to-do lists.
+• Dedicated Task section helps you keep on top of your to-do lists.

 • Structured formatting feels familiar thanks to its similarity to word-processing programs and also keeps your notes neat and organized.

-• Robust web clipper allows you to capture information from your desktop for later use.
+• Robust Web Clipper allows you to capture information from your desktop for later use.

 • Cross-platform compatibility and real-time syncing allow you to work anywhere, anytime.